 - Michael Fassbender – Steve Jobs as Steve Jobs

 - Eddie Redmayne – The Danish Girl as Lili Elbe

-Thank you for creating a transcending cinematic experience, he says, to A.G.
+Thank you for creating a transcending cinematic experience, he says to A.G.
 Inarritu.
-Leo DiCaprio attracts attention about climat change – the movie is about man’s connection to the nature.
-We need to talk to the world leaders and take action, he says.
-Everybody applauds standing.
+Leo DiCaprio attracts attention to climate change – the movie is about man’s connection to nature.
+He says we need to talk to world leaders and take action.
+Everybody applauds, standing.

 - The Big Short – Brad Pitt, Dede Gardner, and Jeremy Kleiner